 Since the activity doesn’t contribute importantly to the organization's exempt function, it is an unrelated trade

 Membership list sales.

-or business.
 Also see Exchange or rental of member lists

 under Excluded Trade or Business Activities

 An exempt youth welfare organization operates a miniature golf course that is open to the general public.
 The course,